The Rhodes Course for Clinical Exercise Physiology, Testing, and Interpretation for Congenital Heart Disease

 Overview

-This is the first course dedicated to pediatric exercise physiology and testing in patients with congenital heart disease (CHD) and pediatric acquired heart disease.
+This course is dedicated to pediatric exercise physiology and testing in patients with congenital heart disease (CHD) and pediatric acquired heart disease.
+It is intended for physicians, exercise physiologists, physical therapists, and advanced practice practitioners involved with or who want to learn about clinical exercise testing for CHD.
 Educational goals are to understand the science and practice of cardiopulmonary exercise testing in these patients and to be able to make clinically useful insights.
-The course is intended for physicians, exercise physiologists, physical therapists and advanced practice practitioners involved in exercise training and assessment for CHD.
-This course will utilize virtual and in-person group discussion, lecture, and hands-on learning and demonstrations.
-Clinical case examples will be used throughout to illustrate key concepts including practical aspects of conducting an exercise test, proper protocol selection, motivation, data integrity, and approach to interpreting data outcome metrics.
+This course will utilize virtual and in-person group lectures and discussions, and hands-on learning and demonstrations for in-person attendees.
+Clinical case examples will be used throughout to illustrate key concepts, including practical aspects of conducting an exercise test, proper protocol selection, motivation, data integrity, and approach to interpreting data outcome metrics.
 Clinical applications will also be discussed.
-The development for this course is in response to the overwhelming requests for practical instruction in exercise assessment for this population and is in honor of the late Dr. Jonathan Rhodes who was a pioneer in the field.
+The development of this course is in response to the overwhelming requests for practical instruction in exercise assessment for this population and is in honor of the late Dr. Jonathan Rhodes, who was a pioneer in the field.
 His textbook “Exercise Physiology for the Pediatric and Congenital Cardiologist” will serve as a key course reference.

 Learning Objectives